What is immunity?

 How effective is herd immunity against COVID-19?

 Even though plans involving the roll-out of various anti-SARS-CoV-2 vaccines are facing hurdles in distribution as well as allocation, newer variations of SARS-CoV-2 have been continuously rising.
-Some of these variants carry higher transmissibility and demonstrate resistance against the currently available vaccines.
+Some of these variants carry higher transmissibility and demonstrate resistance to the currently available vaccines.
 Over 60% of the world population was infected by the year 2020.
-As per a few of the estimates by health care agencies, this high infection rate might have been adequate for achieving the threshold of herd immunity in a given population, however, a continued resurgence in covid-19 has shown failure in the immune response.
-This sudden spike in the numbers of COVID-19 cases has been seen following the emergence of newer variants such as P.1 and Omicron.
+As per estimates by the health care agencies, this high infection rate might have been enough to achieve herd immunity in a given population.
+However, a failure in the immune response has been shown following the newest variants called COVID-19 and P.1 and Omicron.
 This has suggested that any previous exposure to infections may not confer all-around protection against this virus.

-One must also understand that there might be a greater rate of immunity in any given population that can create selective development of pressure favoring the growth of other variants that may be capable of infecting already immunized individuals.
+Sometimes people live in a selective environment that favors the selection of one variant over another that would be able to infect already immunized individuals.
 Performing fast vaccination in an effective manner might help prevent any novel variant from attaining broad infectivity in a population.
 Thus, there remains unevenness in the patterns of the roll-out of vaccines that might be creating challenges in managing the spread of COVID-19 infection.
+Vaccines and exposure to infection naturally provide immunity to SARS-CoV-2.

 Does herd immunity occur in children?